lucassoaresoliveiraa/lucassoaresoliveiraa/README.md

 - 🎓 I'm currently studying **Science of Computing** at Estacio de Sá.

-- :iphone: Currently studying **Kotlin** for the development of personal projects.
+- :iphone: Currently studying **React Native** for the development of personal projects.

 <div>